 Watch: UFO?
 Flying ship?
-Optical illusion shows cruise ship 'hovering' on Mt Maunganui beach
+Optical illusion shows ship 'hovering' on Mt Maunganui beach

 "I had to ask my partner if he sees the same as me.
 So I asked him to pull over so I could take a photo."

-What Schaffner filmed is a unusual phenomenon called a "Fata Morgana".
+What Monika filmed is a unusual phenomenon called a "Fata Morgana".

 A Fata Morgana is a complex form of superior mirage that is seen in a narrow band right above the horizon.